 Human papillomavirus infection (HPV) can cause abnormal Pap test results.
 However, most women infected with HPV have normal Pap test results.
 It is a very common infection that can be passed from person to person.
 There is no treatment for this type of infection.
 Many people have it and, in many cases, it does not cause problems.
 HPV can be spread through sexual contact.

 Certain types of HPV are linked to cervical cancer.
-These are types referred to as High Risk HPV.
+These are types referred to as High-Risk HPV.
 Certain types of HPV also may be linked to cancer of the anus, vulva, vagina, and penis.
-However, these types of cancer are much less common that that of the cervix.
+However, these types of cancer are much less common than that of the cervix.
 If you have concerns about HPV infection, talk to your doctor.

 In some cases, an HPV test can be done to help clarify the Pap test results.
 A negative HPV test result means that the ASC cell changes that were seen are not related to precancer.
-Most women with HPV do not develop precancer of the cervix.
-Women who have an abnormal Pap test result and a positive test result for High risk type of HPV will need further testing.
+Most women with HPV do not develop precancers of the cervix.
+Women who have an abnormal Pap test result and a positive test result for a High-risk type of HPV will need further testing.

 An abnormal Pap smear needs to be evaluated with a procedure called Colposcopy.

 The patient is usually pre-medicated with Motrin.
-During the biopsy a small pinch is perceived.
-Post the biopsy some bleeding is usually experienced less in amount that usual menstrual period.
+During the biopsy, a small pinch is perceived.
+Post the biopsy some bleeding is usually experienced less in the amount than a usual menstrual period.

 Unless your partner has visible warts on his penis, there is no need to evaluate him for HPV.
 While it is true that men are carriers of the virus, currently there is no commercially available test that can identify them as carriers.